Top 5 SEO Mistakes Most People Make

 Improper Keyword Targeting

-A long tail keyword – a phrase with 3-4 words, is likely going to convert better than a short tail keyword (also known as a head term) – a phrase with 1-2 words for several reasons.
-First, the terms with the highest search volumes are often more generic, they’re for searches that are higher up the sales funnel.
-Yes, there are more searches but they’re ultra-competitive, making them very hard to rank for.
+A long tail keyword – a phrase with 3-4 words, is likely going to convert better than a short tail keyword (also known as a head term) – an expression with 1-2 words for several reasons.
+First, the terms with the highest search volumes are often more generic; they’re for searches that are higher up the sales funnel.
+Yes, there are more searches, but they’re ultra-competitive, making them very hard to rank.
 And, because they’re higher up in the sales funnel, they’re much less likely to convert.

 You can target much better with a long-tail keyword.
-A consumer who is searching for long-tail terms is further down the sales funnel and more likely to convert if they find what they’re searching for.
+A consumer who is searching for long-tail terms is further down the sales funnel and more likely to convert if they find what they’re searching.

 Short Tail / Head Term – Shoes

 Long Tail – Women’s Black Leather Ballet Flats